 |

 to the Archive have been contributing stories of their time with the Bank

 since the online archive launched in 2009.
-These anecdotes range from ditching
+These anecdotes range from

-career histories.
-Along the way are
+complete career histories.
+Along the

-be served.
-So settle back, for the
+customers could be served.
+So settle

+|